 Read more

-A Cash ISA is a savings account that lets you save up to £20,000 a year without paying tax on your interest.
+A Cash ISA is a savings account that lets you save up to £20,000 per tax year without paying tax on your interest.
 With the right ISA, you could reach your savings goals faster and reduce the impact of inflation.
 But which ISA provider is right for you?
-Let’s take a look at NatWest’s current ISA rates and see how it compares to others.
+Let’s take a look at NatWest’s current ISA rates and see how they compare to others.

 Read more